pickhardt/Guiders-JS/README.md

 Guiders are a great way to improve the user experience of your web application.

-If you're interested in optimizing your user experience through A/B testing, check out [Optimizely](http://www.optimizely.com).
+If you're interested in optimizing your user experience through A/B testing or personalization, check out [Optimizely](http://www.optimizely.com).

 License